tallalj/image-server-swagger/README.md

 # Running as a service
-We will be following this guide for creating a startup service for our server: http://pm2.keymetrics.io/docs/usage/startup/
+We will be following [this guide][ http://pm2.keymetrics.io/docs/usage/startup/] for creating a startup service for our server
-- We can run the server as a service using pm2: http://pm2.keymetrics.io/docs/usage/quick-start/
+- We can run the server as a service using [pm2][http://pm2.keymetrics.io/docs/usage/quick-start/]
 - Install pm2 using 'npm install -g pm2'
 - Go into the directory of image server and perform 'pm2 startup'
 - Copy the console output and execute the command